Kandru/warfork-extended/README.md

 # warfork-extended

 Modular operator framework for [Warfork](https://warfork.com) gameservers.
 It wraps stock (and your custom) gametype scripts at **build time** to allow additional features to be added.
 The build produces a pk3 with `we_`-prefixed default gametype files (no collision with stock pk3 paths).
-Injected AngelScript lives under `progs/gametypes/we/` (engine QPATH is 63 chars; `warfork-extended/` as a folder name truncates `.as`).
-Runtime data stays in `basewf/warfork-extended/`.

 ## What it does